HanHanJimin/Eco-Intelligence-Coral/README.md

 ## 👥 Team Members

-This project was developed as a group effort for ICT720 at SIIT, Thammasat University:
+This project was developed as a group effort for ICT740 at **TAIST Sciencec Tokyo Master of Engineering in AIoT Program**:

 | Name | ID | Role |
 |---|---|---|